 Variable Remuneration - Long Term Incentive (LTI) Objective and Structure: The objective of the LTI plan is to reward Executives in a manner that aligns remuneration with the creation of shareholder value and to create an element of remuneration that supports the executive team working together to achieve this outcome over the long term.
 The LTI plan is also a key component of the Company's retention strategy.
 The Company has two LTI plans available for use with senior executives and staff.
 At the 2014 AGM, shareholders approved a Performance Rights Plan.
 At the General Meeting of shareholders on August 24, 2015, shareholders approved a share loan plan for senior executives.
-Currently no loans are outstanding under the share loan plan.

-LTI for 2018 financial year
+LTI for 2019 financial year